jenieg/jenieg/README.md

 <img src="https://imgur.com/v7mlQvw.png" width="100%">

 Passionate software engineer with a background in community-taught learning.
-Committed to leveraging technology for positive change, I aspire to merge technical expertise with a dedication to philanthropy, environmental advocacy, and social justice, aiming to develop impactful tech solutions for a brighter, more equitable future.
+Committed to leveraging technology for positive change, I aspire to merge technical expertise with a dedication to environmental advocacy to develop impactful tech solutions for a brighter, sustainable future.

 <h1 align="center">Technologies</h1>